Agentic Jigsaw Interaction Learning for Enhancing Visual Perception and Reasoning in Vision-Language Models: Experiment

 \textbf{Datasets and Models.} Our training data consist of two components corresponding to the cold-start and reinforcement learning (RL) stages.
 In the cold-start stage, we employ 1.6K high-quality jigsaw puzzle trajectories collected in Sec.~\ref{sec:data} to endow the model with basic interactive jigsaw-solving skills.
 In the RL stage, we construct a dataset of 15.6K images spanning diverse domains, including high-resolution visual search, OCR-based text recognition, real-world scenes, and structured diagrams (see Appendix \ref{appendix:data} for details).
 Each image is partitioned into $2 \times 2$ patches and randomly shuffled to ensure that all patches are initially misplaced.
 All experiments are conducted using Qwen2.5-VL-7B \citep{bai2025qwen2} as the base model.

 \textbf{Training and Inference Setups.} We conduct supervised fine-tuning (SFT) on llama-factory \citep{zheng2024llamafactory} and reinforcement learning (RL) training on verl \citep{sheng2024hybridflow}, both with full-parameter tuning.
 For inference and evaluation, we adopt VLMEvalKit \citep{duan2024vlmevalkit} as the framework.
+To ensure a fair comparison, all evaluations on general downstream benchmarks are conducted in a strict single-turn setting following VLMEvalKit, fully consistent with the evaluation protocol of all baseline models.
 All experiments are performed on 8 NVIDIA A100 GPUs with 80GB memory each.
 Detailed training hyperparameters are provided in the Appendix \ref{appendix:training}.